sodiumoxide/sodiumoxide/CONTRIBUTING.md

 File your issue with a descriptive title, as this helps others find your issue.

-Reporting a bug is as easy as following [this link][Bug Report Link] and filling it in.

 Sometimes a backtrace may be needed.
 In that case, set `RUST_BACKTRACE` environment variable to `1`.
 For example: